Kim Coco Iwamoto: Family and personal life

 Iwamoto's maternal grandparents left Japan to grow cantaloupe and other produce in Imperial Valley, California.
 During World War II, Iwamoto's mother and her family were forced into internment camps in Poston, Arizona.
 Iwamoto's uncles were released from the internment camp to enlist in the military to serve the United States of America.
-Eventually the entire family was released and they returned to their farm.
+Eventually, the entire family was released and they returned to their farm.
 When Iwamoto's mother was in high school, she contributed to the family business by taking care of all the bookkeeping.

 Volunteering and leadership

-Shortly after finishing her undergraduate degree, Iwamoto moved back to New York City where she had attended the Fashion Institute of Technology.
+Shortly after finishing her undergraduate degree, Iwamoto moved back to New York City, where she attended the Fashion Institute of Technology.
 Using her own life experience as a transgender woman, she spent time volunteering at a local community center, helping youth develop leadership skills.
-It was here that her passions for helping houseless youth and LGBTQ houseless youth were fostered.
+It was here that her passions for helping homeless youth and LGBTQ homeless youth were fostered.
 Helping youth like the ones she worked with in New York was part of her motivation for attending law school.
-When she returned to Hawaii she became a licensed therapeutic foster parent.
+When she returned to Hawaii, she became a licensed therapeutic foster parent.
+Her foster children would ask her to testify to the Hawaii Board of Education to share their experiences of being bullied and harassed as out trans and gay teenagers.

 Public service and business experience

+Iwamoto's other work experiences include serving as Managing Attorney at Volunteer Legal Services Hawaii and facilitating affordable housing through AQuA Rentals, LLC (Affordable Quality Apartment Rentals, LLC).
+Her volunteer work includes serving on the board of directors for both Kūlia Nā Mamo and Hawaiʻi People's Fund.
+Iwamoto also co-founded the Hawaii Chamber of Sustainable Commerce, a collective of about 250 businesses as of June 2024.

+Political career

+Early political career

-Iwamoto recently served as a commissioner on the Hawaii Civil Rights Commission, appointed by Governor Neil Abercrombie to serve the four-year term from 2012 to 2016.
-She also previously served two terms with the Hawaii Board of Education, Oahu-at-Large from 2006 to 2011.
-Her election as a trans woman in November 2006 made her, at that time, the highest ranking openly transgender elected official in the United States and the first openly transgender official to win statewide office.
+Iwamoto served two terms with the Hawaii Board of Education, Oahu-at-Large, from 2006 to 2011.
+Her election as a trans woman in November 2006 made her, at that time, the highest-ranking openly transgender elected official in the United States and the first openly transgender official to win statewide office.
 She was reelected in 2010 with 25% more votes than in 2006.

-Iwamoto's other work experiences include serving as Managing Attorney at Volunteer Legal Services Hawaii and facilitating affordable housing through AQuA Rentals, LLC (Affordable Quality Apartment Rentals, LLC).
-Her volunteer work includes serving on the Board of Directors for both Kūlia Nā Mamo and Hawaiʻi People’s Fund.
+Later, Iwamoto served as a commissioner on the Hawaii Civil Rights Commission, appointed by Governor Neil Abercrombie to serve a four-year term from 2012 to 2016.

+She ran for the 13th State Senate district in 2016 but was defeated by Karl Rhoads in a three-way Democratic primary.

 2018 Lieutenant Governor primary election

 Iwamoto announced her bid for Lieutenant Governor in November 2017.
 She was endorsed by the Sierra Club of Hawaii, Victory Fund, Maui Time Weekly, Our Revolution Oʻahu Chapter, Unite Here!
 Local 5, politician Gary Hooser, activist Mari Matsuda, and advocate and teacher Maya Soetoro-Ng, among others.
-Although she received more than 34,000 votes in the Democratic primary, she lost the party nomination to Senator Josh Green.
+She came in fourth place, losing the nomination to Senator Josh Green.